Outdoor DIY Seating Ideas You’ll Wish You Tried Sooner

 Let’s begin with a classic option: the wooden bench.
 Nothing says DIY backyard seating like this.
 A simple bench can be assembled with a few pieces of wood, some screws, and most importantly, a saw.
 If you’ve never done any woodwork, check out your local hardware store for already cut lumber so you don’t have to think about it.

-To enhance the rustic charm of the bench, consider using reclaimed barn wood or old fence boards.
-Just sand any sharp splinters off from cutting the lumber—I don’t mind leaving the weathered wood pilings in a project.
-Attach the wooden planks to a sturdy frame (2x4s would work well for the legs and supports) and finish with a weather-resistant sealant.
+Options for adding rustic style to your bench include using reclaimed barn wood, or old fence boards.
+Just sand off any jagged ends from cutting the lumber – I don’t mind leaving the weathered wood edges in a project.
+You can attach the used wood to frame that is sturdy (2x4s would work excellent for the legs / support) and then finish it with a weather resistant sealant.

-You can leave it as is or paint the bench a bold color that suits your outside decor.
-Add cushions or pillows and you’ll have a great spot to enjoy a leisurely morning coffee, an evening chat, or better still, watch the stars!
+You can leave it like that, or paint the bench a bold color that fits your outside decor.
+Add some cushions or pillows and you’ll have nowhere better to enjoy a bit of morning coffee, an evening chat, or better yet, some star gazing!

 Pallets are the ultimate go-to for DIY garden seating!
 They are cheap (sometimes even free if you know where to get them), easy to use, and so adaptable!
 A simple pallet sofa starts with stacking two to three pallets for height, securing the pallets together with screws, and then finally, adding a backrest made from another pallet standing upright and angled behind the seats.

-The greatest benefit of pallet seating is that the look is customizable.
-Sand the wood to soften the edges, then paint or stain the pallets to suit your style; bright turquoise would give it a happy vibe, and dark walnut would give it a more sophisticated look.
+The coolest thing about pallet seating is that you can customize the look.
+You can sand the wood to remove some splinters and soften the edges, then paint or stain the pallets to fit your aesthetic, -for example, bright turquoise would give it a playful feel while dark walnut would create a more vegan/serious aesthetic.

-Top it off with outdoor cushions or a DIY mattress made from foam and weatherproofed fabric.
-String up some fairy lights along the backrest, and you have the chicest lounge set for hanging out with friends or curling up with a good book.
+Add cushions or a DIY mattress made from foam and weatherproofed fabric, hang up some fairy lights along the backrest, and you have the classiest lounge set to spend time with friends or curl up with a good book.

 Safety first, you’ll want to make sure your pallets are heat-treated (stamped with “HT”) if they are going to be used near kids or pets.

-To give Outdoor DIY seating a fresh update, concrete is an option.
-It’s durable, easy to care for, and it provides an artistic element to your space.
-The simplest project is a concrete stool or bench.
-All you need is a mold (you could use a plastic bucket or a wooden frame to make your bench), your choice of concrete mix, and a little reinforcing wire for strength.
+Concrete can provide a new look for Outdoor DIY seating.
+Concrete is long lasting, easy to maintain, and is also an artistic element to any space.
+Maybe the easiest outdoor DIY project to tackle is a concrete stool or bench.
+You’ll need a mold (a plastic bucket to make a stool, or a wooden frame to make your bench), your choice of a concrete mix, and some little pieces of reinforcing wire for strength.

-You get a wonderfully minimalist piece that adds a chic, industrial look to your space, and goes beautifully with green or colorful outdoor rugs!
-For comfort, just add a cushion or sheepskin throw.
+You are provided with a perfectly minimal idea that adds a stylish and industrial feel to your room, plus the industrial feel goes great with green or brightly colored outdoor rugs!
+You can always add a cushion or sheepskin throw for comfort too.

 The same concept applies to an old chair frame.
 Remove the worn seat and weave a new seat with rope or paracord for a bohemian vibe.
 You’ll want to be on the lookout for pieces with potential; scour your local thrift stores, garage sales, or your garage to look for suitable materials.
 The beauty of upcycled seating is that it will always be one-of-a-kind; each piece will be different.

-- – Start Small: If you’re new to DIY projects, don’t jump right into a sectional sofa; start with a simple stool or bench first.
+• Start Small: If you are just starting out, just don’t go right into being a sectional sofa.
+You can actually start with a stool or a simple bench first!

 Even a small balcony can use a foldable wood chair that you’ve painted your favorite color.